Ingrown Toenails, the Symptoms, Causes and Treatment

 Correct trimming practices of the toenails is vital, done incorrectly can quickly lead to a nail becoming ingrown.
 For many years the advice for trimming toenails was to simply cut straight across the nail.
 However, this can cause sharp corners which can easily pierce the outer surface of the skin.
 Matthew Fitzpatrick advises cutting the toenail in the same way that you would cut a thumb nail, and then file the corners smooth.
 This decreases the chance of the nail becoming ingrown.

-Podiatrists often see ingrowing toenail sufferers who are in fact a victim of their own vanity.
+Foot health practitioners often see ingrowing toenail sufferers who are in fact a victim of their own vanity.
 This is particularly true for ladies.
-Modern, fashion shoes are not often designed with podiatry concerns in mind.
+Modern, fashion shoes are not often designed with feet health concerns in mind.
 Design and manufacturing concepts pay little heed to the working requirements of the foot.
 All to often the toes are cramped due a shoe’s design or sizing.
 This cramping of the toes can force the nail into the soft skin tissue, and if such footwear is worn with persistent regularity, the nail can grow further into the toe.

 It is easy to overlook the level of punishment feet take, even just through a normal, daily routine feet are working very hard.
 Feet are also one of the most vulnerable parts of the body and are constantly at risk from injury.
 Impact injury to the toe can damage the nails, and the nail bed.
 These types of nail injury can easily result with it starting to become ingrown.